LiKenun/instacart-market-basket-analysis/README.md

 * [dataclass-type-validator](https://github.com/levii/dataclass-type-validator) for …the obvious
 * [React](https://reactjs.org/) for the client-side user interface

 Each of those libraries/frameworks obviously depend on yet more libraries/frameworks.
-It’s a deep rabbit hole. 🐰
+It’s a deep rabbit hole, …and I will not. 🐰